moetunes/Schedule-dvb/Readme.md

 ##Schedule DVB recordings

-There's two bash scripts with declarations at the top
+There's two bash scripts with declarations at the top.
+Uses the channels in a channel.conf.

 ###TV_SCHED